-- (VIII) Allows for land use patterns or timing which disproportionately increase the cost in time, money, and energy of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government. - Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.
-Any future development would be required to meet the land development regulations, as they are at the time of the development. - (IX) Fails to provide a clear separation between rural and urban uses. - Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture. - (X) Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities. - Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture. - (XI) Fails to encourage a functional mix of uses. - Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture. - (XII) Results in poor accessibility among linked or related land uses. - Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture. - (XIII) Results in the loss of significant amounts of functional open space. - Evaluation & Findings: The subject property is presently designated for agricultural use.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.
+(VII) Fails to maximize use of future public facilities and services.

+Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture, which is comparable to the County designation.
+No intensification or densification is a part of this Future Land Use Map amendment.
+No proposed extension or connection is included with this land use change.

+(VIII) Allows for land use patterns or timing which disproportionately increase the cost in time, money, and energy of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government.

+Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for single-family residential.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
+Any future development would be required to meet the land development regulations, as they are at the time of the development.

+(IX) Fails to provide a clear separation between rural and urban uses.

+Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for single-family residential.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.

+(X) Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities.

+Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for single-family residential.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
+Proposed land use amendment would help encourage infill and redevelopment of an existing neighborhood.

+(XI) Fails to encourage a functional mix of uses.

+Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for single-family residential.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.

+(XII) Results in poor accessibility among linked or related land uses.

+Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for single-family residential.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.

+(XIII) Results in the loss of significant amounts of functional open space.

+Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for single-family residential.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.